swimmingly/yodrew.github.io/_pages/paper.md

 That's Tribal Housing.
 So much for loneliness, inclement weather, and the grind.
 By working together, as tribes have done for eons, we are immediately able to have what we need.
 Without selling out.
 While interacting with the system.
 Without looking for it to crash.
 Without waiting for the entire world to get it.
 There is nothing to it.
 Get with three or four of your people, keep reading this article and website, and act immediately on what parts of it you now see clearly.

-Find the latest version of this secret-dense article and other New Tribal writings online at [andrewdurham.com](#darkness-conjecture/conjecture/).
+Find the latest version of this secret-dense article and other New Tribal writings online at [andrewdurham.com](/darkness-conjecture/conjecture/).
 It is in the public domain; please pass it on.
 Properly formatted and printed, it photocopies onto the front and back of a ledger-size piece of paper.
 Below, I have listed books that have informed the design.
 They are also guaranteed to clean your clock.
 To request help with design for your group or your inclusion on a Tribal Housing mailing list, write me at info@andrewdurham.com.
 To individuals with questions: before asking me, please reread the article a few times, sleep on it, use your own good sense, and talk with friends about it.
 Please let me in on what you come up with.

 There is no, one, right way to create Tribal Housing.
 We can take minutes or months.
 We can do it bankrolled or broke, quick and dirty, or slow and precise.
 We can be few or many, rude or courteous, learned or just plain gung ho.
 However it happens, this house is a place for us, as we are.

-#### Bibliography, Influences, Acknowledgements and Dedication {#Bibliography-Influences-Acknowledgements-and-Dedication}
+#### Bibliography, Influences, Acknowledgements and Dedication

 _The Continuum Concept_, Jean Liedloff (tribal relationship); _The Path of Least Resistance for Managers_, Robert Fritz (organizational structure and creativity); _Gardening Without Digging_, A. Guest; _The Geography of Nowhere_, James Howard Kunstler (New Urbanism); _Hundertwasser: The Painter King with the 5 Skins_, Pierre Restany; _Just Eat An Apple!_, Frederic Patenaude (raw diet magazine); _Magical Child Matures_, Joseph Chilton Pearce; _Mucusless Diet Healing System_, Arnold Ehret; _The Moon Is a Harsh Mistress_, Robert Heinlein; _Nature's First Law_, Arlin, Dini, Wolfe; _ORDO: An American Art of Placement_ (article), Andrew Durham; _Origins of Agriculture_ (article), Greg Wadley and Angus Martin; _The Songlines_, Bruce Chatwin, (aboriginal recalcitrance and worldview); _Summerhill: A Radical Approach to Childrearing_, A.S.
 Neill; _Teenage Liberation Handbook_, Grace Llewellyn; _Where White Men Fear to Tread_, Russell Means.
 By Victor Papanek: _Design for a Real World_; _Nomadic Furniture_.
 By Daniel Quinn: _Ishmael_ (another story to be in); _The Story of B_ (inclusive human history); _My Ishmael_ (concretes and criticism); _Beyond Civilization_ (tribalism, business).
 By Ayn Rand: _Atlas Shrugged_ (realist metaphysics, industrial culture); _Introduction to Objectivist Epistemology_ (logic).
 And by Frank Lloyd Wright: many books, especially _The Natural House_.
 My experiences as a guest and with camping, communities, co-ops and raw eating; and my exposure to eco-villages, co-housing, microhousing, feng shui and humanure have also informed the design.
 Thanks to my ancestors, family, elders and friends, including: Dick and Anna Lou Callen; John and Lou Ann, Paul and Francois Durham; Jack and Rae Nuckols, Jack and LaVerne Asher, John Boyer, and my former teacher; Laservida (Micha); my hosts while writing: Christopher, Nicole, Frederic and Danny; Sterling, for enduring; Joanie Williamson for leading that week at church camp; and the countless interested and supportive people I have met on my way, especially my hosts.
 Special thanks to Brian Sullivan for perfecting Tribal Housing's name, sticking to your guns, and above all, for taking up the torch.
 This article is for Bleu and Meir, who by the depth of their yearning and recognition, inspired it.

 _revised 2003 Dec 8_

-[&lt;](../ordo/)&nbsp;&nbsp;&nbsp;[`^`](../)&nbsp;&nbsp;&nbsp;[&gt;](../myths/)
-{:.arrow}

-### myths {#myths}
+### myths

-#### three peoples {#three-peoples}
+#### three peoples

 _This is a myth I have developed over several years to explain why the situation on Earth, which could be so wonderful, happens to suck so bad at the moment._